dell-esg/openshift-bare-metal/README.md

 ### Power Management

-We have provided playbooks to manage your servers' power as needed:
+We have provided playbooks to manage power in your servers:

 To reboot servers: